Chapter 2: Section 2

 Āviḥ saṁnihitaṁ guhācaraṁ nāma mahat padam atraitat samarpitam, ejat praṇan nimiṣac ca yad eat jānatha sad asad vareṇyam param vijñānād yad variṣṭham prajānām (2.2.1).
 Manifest outside is this very thing that is the deepest source of our aspirations.
-Verily in front of our eyes is manifest that very thing which is inconceivable otherwise.
+Verily, in front of our eyes is manifest that very thing which is otherwise inconceivable.
 The deepest within is also there as the perceivable form before the senses.
 It is deepest in the heart, no doubt, but it is also capable of appearing before our very eyes as the thing that we see.
 This Brahman is the great manifested support of all beings.
 It is the cause of all our experiences.
-It is very close to us, nearer than our neck, yet inside in the cavity of the heart.
-Everything that breathes, everything that is alive, all beings whether moving or not moving, anything that winks, all these are rooted this one single being as spokes are fixed on the hub of a wheel.
+It is very close to us, nearer than our neck, yet it is inside in the cavity of the heart.
+Everything that breathes, everything that is alive, all beings whether moving or not moving, anything that winks, all these are rooted in this one single Being as spokes are fixed in the hub of a wheel.
 It is the cause of both the gross and the subtle.
 It is the most adorable of all beings.

-Tadd ha tad-vanaṁ nāma, tad-vanam ity upāsitavyam (Kena Up.
-4.6).
-How do you adorn Brahman as the most lovable of all beings, the dearest of objects?
+Tadd ha tad-vanaṁ nāma, tad-vanam ity upāsitavyam (Kena 4.6) says the Kenopanishad.
+How do you adore Brahman as the most lovable of all beings, the dearest of objects?
 Varenyam: Varenya is the adorable.
 It is adorable because it is great and grand, and adorable because it is lovable and dear.
-It has two aesthetic characteristics, sublimity and beauty, and both are to be seen in God – this great Brahman Tattva, the Atma Tattva.
+It has two aesthetic characteristics, sublimity and beauty, and both are to be seen in God.
+This is the great Brahman tattva, the Atma tattva.

-Might and attraction – both qualities are in Godhead.
+Might and attraction, both qualities are in God.
 Very few things combine these characteristics.
 There is great strength in a bulldozer; it can crush us if we go near it, but it has no beauty.
 It does not attract us, and we do not want to go on looking at it.
-It has a great force, a crushing force, great power, but no beauty.
+It has a great force, a crushing force, a great power, but no beauty.
 But certain beautiful things have no power, such as a flower in the garden.
-A rose, a jasmine, a lotus is very beautiful, but is not strong and powerful like an elephant.
+A rose, a jasmine, a lotus are very beautiful, but they are not strong and powerful like an elephant.
 God is power and beauty combined.

 It is Aristotle who mentioned in his metaphysics that God pulls the world towards Himself as the beloved pulls the lover.
 These are examples and illustrations which defy logical considerations and mathematical calculations.
-Love is not logic and it is not mathematics, but it is something more than this.
+Love is not logic and it is not mathematics, but it is something more than that.
 It is more precise than mathematics and more exact than any kind of calculation that we can think of, and greater than logic.
 Logic and mathematics are the greatest of sciences, so to say, but love is a greater science; and in the spiritual field especially, it is this that acts.
-The love of God, called mumukshutva, is the source of the student’s success in the field of yoga.
+The love of God, called mumukshutva, is the source of the success of the student in this field of yoga.

-Yad arcimad yad aṇubhyo’ṇu ca, yasmin lokā nihitā lokinas ca, tad etad akṣaram brahma sa prāṇas tad u vāṇ manaḥ, tad etat satyam, tad amṛtam, tad veddhavyam, saumya, viddhi (2.2.2): That great Reality, which has been described in cosmological terms in the earlier mantras, is manifesting its radiance in the form of this creation.
-The world as an emanation from God is actually the rays of this Supreme Being manifesting themselves, as it were.
-It is the light of Brahman that is visible here as the world of perception, light that is condensed into solid matter but is nevertheless more subtle than even the subtlest atomic particles of life.
-It is arcimad and also anubhyo’nu, meaning radiance and subtler than the subtlest.
+Yad arcimad yad aṇubhyo’ṇu ca, yasmin lokā nihitā lokinas ca, tad etad akṣaram brahma sa prāṇas tad u vāṇ manaḥ, tad etat satyam, tad amṛtam, tad veddhavyam, saumya, viddhi (2.2.2): That great Reality, which has been described in cosmological terms in the earlier mantras, is manifesting its radiance, its flames, in the form of this creation.
+The world, as an emanation from God, is actually the rays of this Supreme Being manifesting themselves, as it were.
+It is the light of Brahman that is visible here as the world of perception, light getting condensed into solid matter, but it is nevertheless more subtle than even the subtlest atomic particles of life.
+It is arcimad, and also anubhyo’nu, meaning radiance, and subtler than the subtle.
 It is subtle because of its not being an object of perception.
-All that can be conceived, thought of, spoken about or perceived are gross in their form.
-But this one, which is the knower and the seer of things and cannot in any way be equated anywhere near objectivity of any kind, should naturally be very subtle.
+All things that can be conceived, thought of, spoken about or perceived are gross in their form.
+But this one, which is the knower and the seer of things, and cannot in any way be equated with objectivity of any kind, should naturally be very subtle.
 It cannot be known at all, inasmuch as it is the knower of things.
 Inasmuch as it is the knower of things, it cannot be known; therefore, it is anu, subtle.

 Yasmin lokā nihitā lokinas ca: All this weighty mass of physical manifestation, this physical cosmos, as large as it is, together with all the inhabitants of this world, is rooted, fixed in this subtlest of realities.
 The subtler a thing is, the more powerful it is.
 A strong electric current, which is not a physical object like tangible bricks or stones, etc., may break a mountain and reduce it to powder if its voltage is sufficiently intense.
 Where is this subtlety, the invisibility of this energy called electric power?
 We cannot even see it with our eyes, but it can damage everything and dismantle huge structures.
-The subtlest of things is also the strongest of things and, therefore, the weighty mass of the physical manifestation of the world is nowhere in comparison with this subtlest invisible reality on which everything is fixed.
+The subtlest of things is also the strongest of things, and therefore the weighty mass of the physical manifestation of the world is nowhere in comparison with this subtlest invisible reality on which everything is fixed.
 Invisible things control visible objects.
-The visible world is not the real.
-The real is that which cannot be seen.
+The visible world is not the real; the real is that which cannot be seen.
 The invisible is the real.
-The more invisible and subtle the thing becomes, the more real also it is.
+The more invisible and subtle a thing becomes, the more real it is.

-Tad amṛtam: It is immortal nectar.
-See it as delicious honey.
+Tad amṛtam: It is immortal nectar, sweet as delicious honey.
 Immortal experience does not mean just existing for a long time, doing nothing.
 That is not immortality.
 It is a durationless experience where the concept of individual existence is completely abolished and transcended.
 For us who are living in a world of space and time, for us who are physical bodies, to be immortal would seem like living for a long time in some place, without dying.
 This is a crude, childish idea of deathlessness.
-That which is deathlessness is also not physical.
+That which is deathless is also not physical.
 That which is not physical is also not in space and time; therefore, it is not in some place that it may endure for a long time.
-The very idea or notion of immortality has to be reevaluated.
+The very idea or notion of immortality has to be re-evaluated.

-Tad veddhavyam: This great being is our aim.

-You have to hit it as you hit an object with an arrow.
-Oh dear brother, disciple, friend, student, whoever you are, saumya.
-Oh blessed soul, seeker of Truth, listen to me.
-Hit this object by the power of concentration as an archer hits a target with an arrow that he discharges from a bent bow.
+Tad veddhavyam: This Great Being is our aim.
+We have to hit it as we hit an object with an arrow.
+“O dear brother, disciple, friend, student, whoever you are, saumya.
+O blessed soul, seeker of Truth, listen to me.
+Hit this object by the power of concentration as an archer hits a target with an arrow that he discharges from a bent bow.”
 In the third mantra, the practice of spirituality, or sadhana, is compared to an archer employing an arrow shot through a bow for the purpose of hitting a target.
-Now what is this arrow?
+Now, what is this arrow?
 What is this target?
 What is the bow in the case of this sadhana, the spiritual practice?
-Upanishad knowledge is the bow.
-With the help of the knowledge that you have gained by a study of the Upanishads, and by deep contemplation on the Upanishads, consider that as the great weapon.
-Upanishad is a great weapon.
+Upanishadic knowledge is the bow.
+With the help of the knowledge that you have gained by study of the Upanishads, and by deep contemplation on the Upanishads, consider that as the great weapon.
+The Upanishad is a great weapon.

 Ātmā: The individual soul which seeks liberation is the arrow.
 Brahman is the target.
 With great concentration, with unwavering attention, you must aim this arrow on that object.
 As the arrow merges in the object by striking it directly, the Atman, this individual, this mind, has to get dissolved in that object.
 The concentration of the archer in respect of a target is well known.
 He does not know what is happening to him on either side.
 His ability to concentrate on one point is such that he will not see anything other than the object.